thorek/gama/libs/tutorial/tutorial.md

 }
 ```

+Of course this is very simple approach - if you assign a new driver to a car, you loose all previous assignments.
+Probably important information - e.g. in case of an accident.
+So we might have added another entity - the assignment (or rent) itself.
+But you are now well equipped to implement such a thing on your own.

 ## Custom Validation

-We can now assign a driver to a car by simply updating the `driverId` of a car to the `id` of a driver.
-But, let's assume there is one business requirement left - a driver should only be allowed to "rent out" a car (in other words to be assigned to car item) when the driver licence of that driver is at least 3 more month valid at the date of the assignment.
+For now we can assign a driver to a car by simply updating the `driverId` of a car to the `id` of a driver.
+But, let's assume there is one business requirement left - a driver should only be allowed to "rent out" a car (in other words to be assigned to a car item) when the driver's licence of that driver is at least 3 more months valid at the date of the assignment.

-This is not a simple validation - first: at which attribute should we configure this validation, it also not happening every time a car or driver is saved - only when a driver is assigned to a car.
+This is not a simple validation - first: at which attribute should we configure this validation - this is more the kind of validation that takes the whole entity item (even other entity items) into account.
 Luckily this is easy achievable via a _Custom validation_.

 We add our validation to the car entity - since it should prevent assigning a car to a driver with an unsufficient driver's licence - and that is always an update of the car entity item.